 Put your pistol on half cock, spin the cylinder and then bring it to full cock a few times and you will see what I mean about the cylinder not always going into alignment.
 This is another reason that half cock is not considered a safe way to carry the pistol because going from half cock leaves your pistol's cylinder misaligned more times than not.
 Again, this is something you can practice with an unloaded revolver at home.

-Some Final Words on Safety for the BeginnerIf you are new to all this, I would sincerely suggest you sit down with an experienced and wise friend who's an experienced shooter and have him/her go over with you all the principles of gun safety.
+Some Final Words on Safety for the BeginnerIf you are new to all this, I would sincerely suggest you sit down with a wise friend who's an experienced shooter and have him/her go over with you all the principles of gun safety.
 If there's a black powder shooting club in your area, go to the meetings and get some instruction.
 Local gun stores and especially shooting ranges are great sources of information regarding local clubs and safety classes.

 At the risk of offending some shooters, let me say this: the shooting hobby includes some very weird and even dangerous people and I would hesitate to even speak to some of them, but the black powder community is made up entirely of the most friendly and helpful people you will ever meet.
 If you need advice or have any question, these folks will be more than happy to help you.